ChawoongKoo/photonic_circuit/README.md

-# Modelling of Photonic Neural Networks Using Simphony
+# Modeling of Photonic Neural Networks Using Simphony